MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 # Manage floor plans

 > [!IMPORTANT]
-> One Dec 15, 2022 new tenant onboarding on Microsoft Search floor plans feature will pause as Microsoft explores integration with the recently announced [Microsoft Places](https://www.microsoft.com/microsoft-365/blog/2022/10/12/introducing-microsoft-places-turn-your-spaces-into-places/).
+> On Dec 15, 2022 new onboarding for Microsoft Search floor plans will stop as Microsoft explores integration with the recently announced [Microsoft Places](https://www.microsoft.com/microsoft-365/blog/2022/10/12/introducing-microsoft-places-turn-your-spaces-into-places/).
 >
-> For organizations with no published floor plan answers, floor plans configuration will be disabled or not visible.
-Organizations with at least one published floor plan answer will not be impacted by this change.
+> For organizations with no published floor plan answers, floor plan configuration will be disabled or not available.
+Organizations with at least one published floor plan answer won't be impacted by this change.
 Your admin and end-user experiences for floor plans will continue to be accessible.
 >
 > Microsoft Places is available in 2023.
 To learn more, see [Introducing Microsoft Places](https://www.microsoft.com/microsoft-365/blog/2022/10/12/introducing-microsoft-places-turn-your-spaces-into-places/).